 The UN City fair will take place on August 16 at UN City Copenhagen.
 The vision of the United Nations LGBTI+ Fair is to create opportunities for participants to meet the different United Nations agencies that will showcase their work and research in the area of LGBTI+ Inclusion.
 We envision this fair to be an inclusive space created for an open dialogue and interaction between the participating agencies and the audiences from communities and allies representing different parts of the globe.

 Official Opening in the UN City

-The Official Opening of the Human Rights Forum will take place in UN City on Monday 16 August.
+Monday 16 August from 15:00-17:45, we meet in the framework of Copenhagen 2021 at UN City Copenhagen, to evaluate the progress, discuss challenges and opportunities, and to suggest a way forward that secures the inclusion of LGBTI+ people in the frame of the global SDGs.
 The opening event is organized in collaboration with UNFPA, the United Nations sexual and reproductive health agency and coordinated with other UN entities.
 Around 250 participants will be welcomed in the lobby areas of UN City Copenhagen for an inspirational fair before the official ‘kick-off’ of the Human Rights Forum in the UN City auditorium.
-The event will have speeches from dignitaries and discussion of dilemmas faced by the LGBTI+ community in obtaining basic human rights; real-life challenges to the goal of ‘leaving no one behind’ of the Sustainable Development Goals.
-Activists, experts, the UN and civil society will be represented in the debates.

 Human Rights Conference

 Human rights defenders and activists from all over the globe will gather physically and digitally in Copenhagen between 17-19 August.
 The three-day conference takes place in a hybrid form with physical elements for participants in person and full online access to content sessions, to facilitate the engagement of as many people as possible.
 The conference is open for human rights defenders and activists, elected officials, academics, NGOs, media, Pride organizers and sports leaders in the field of LGBTI+ rights, and anybody else interested in the more in-depth LGBTI+ cause.